Surviving Bipolar is a series about how bipolar has steered my life.

 Do you want to go on a journey?
-Today, you are invited to go on one that involves surviving Bipolar Disorder.
-It’s hard to say how long the journey will be because in many ways it’s not complete.
+Today, you are invited to go on one that involves surviving bipolar disorder.
+It’s hard to say how long the journey will be because it’s still going.

-It’s important that you understand a harsh reality from the beginning.
+You need to understand a harsh reality from the beginning.
 Some journeys are never complete.
-Some journeys go on long after the traveler is completely exhausted.
-Occasionally, a journey can feel like an endless loop.
+Some journeys go on long after the traveler is exhausted.
+Occasionally, a journey feels like an endless loop.

 Note: I am not a mental health professional.
 Speaking Bipolar is a blog about my personal experiences with Bipolar Disorder.
 If you or a loved one is experiencing mental illness, please get the appropriate help you need today.

 My name is Scott, and I am the man behind the curtain on the Speaking Bipolar blog.
 I’m also the editor of the Speaking Bipolar on Medium Publication.
 For a fun background, you can read my origin story told as a fairy tale here.

 I’m in my early fifties and work as a bookkeeper and tax preparer.
 After my 9–5, I love to work in my garden, go hiking, and cook new and exciting dishes.
 I also care for my aging parents.

 Mental illness is part of my daily life.
 I was diagnosed with bipolar disorder in the spring of 1995.
 Looking back, bipolar has colored nearly every day of my life, including my childhood.